computernewb/collab-vm-server-1.2/BUILDING.md

 - JPEG - Controls/enables the JPEG support.
 - DEBUG - Enables debug symbols and doesn't build a optimized binary.
 Also possibly includes some debug assert code
+- ASAN - Enables the instrumentation of the binary with AddressSanitizer.
+Needs DEBUG=1 beforehand.
+- TSAN - Enables the instrumentation of the binary with ThreadSanitizer.
+Needs DEBUG=1 beforehand, and is not compatiable with ASAN=1.
 - V - Displays compile command lines, useful for debugging errors

 ### All Required Dependencies